-- Your password has changed. - There's unusual inbox activity (check sent mail, read messages, no incoming emails) - You have received password reset emails from other sites. - Your email contacts (whether within or outside of your business) let you know that they have received strange emails from you.
+- Your password has changed. - There's unusual inbox activity (check sent mail, read messages, no incoming emails, emails moved into folders automatically) - You have received password reset emails from other sites. - Your email contacts (whether within or outside of your business) let you know that they have received strange emails from you.